- 1.45k views

 The southern regions of Australia, including the territories of the state of South Australia, Victoria, New South Wales and Tasmania is a destination of variety and has many adventures to offer its explorers.
-Whether you seek untamed outdoors, historic heritage towns or cosmopolitan indulgences, this region has some of the best experiences to be had in Australia, and perhaps the entire world!
+Whether you seek untamed outdoors, historic heritage towns or cosmopolitan indulgences, this region has some of the best experiences to be had on a tour in Australia, and perhaps the entire world!
 Road-trips, overlands tours and multi-day packages through Southern Australia are a spectacular way to enjoy the unique and changing landscape of this region.
 While you may not be able to enjoy it all in a single trip, here is a list of the best places to visit in Southern Australia for you to consider for your next holiday.

 Once known as the city of churches, visitors will appreciate the heritage and architecture found in this cosmopolitan city.
 Nowadays, Adelaide is one of the best holiday destinations in Southern Australia as it is home to a growing music scene as well as expansive museums, art collections, and top-notch festivals.

 - View the impressive collection of over 38,000 works of international art at the Art Gallery of Southern Australia.

 - Explore indigenous plants of Australia and other countries around the globe at the Adelaide Botanic Garden.

 - Attend the annual Adelaide Festival to experience the largest international gathering of art in the southern hemisphere.